spectr-e/-pesapal-arbitrary-precision-calculator/README.md

 This solution has been implemented by [Josiah Nganga](https://linkedin.com/in/kamaujosia).
 Feel free to reach out to me if you have any questions via [my portfolio](https://josiah.vercel.app)

+This program allows you to perform arithmetic operations (addition, subtraction, multiplication, division, modulo, exponentiation, and factorial) on arbitrarily large numbers using arrays of digits.
+It features a REPL (Read-Eval-Print Loop) interface where you can interactively enter expressions and see results.

+This solution has been implemented by [Josiah Nganga](https://linkedin.com/in/kamaujosia).
+Feel free to reach out to me if you have any questions via [my portfolio](https://josiah.vercel.app)

 # Table of Contents

 -  [Getting Started](#getting-started)